 This “wing-it” combination has been served me well for pretty much every YouTube video I’ve made since 2011 — but things are a-changing!

-From watching other videos, 8-10 minutes seems like the sweet spot.
+And from watching other videos, 8-10 minutes seems like the sweet spot.
 Let me know your thoughts on runtimes below.

 I also think I need to pluck up the courage and put myself on screen for short chunks.
 This isn’t because I love myself (sorry,